shabi1978/speedUP/README.md

 # speedUP

-Objective of this tool is to speedUP your app/api development in a smooth way.
-Being in IT industry as a developer we experienced lots of repetative work which takes lots of our precious time and lost of interest due to same kind of work hence we devrloped a tool(speedUp.jar) using that you can generate a copy of your code with new values in minimal efforts and in a click.
+The objective of this tool is to speedUP your app/api development process and to make it smooth.
+Being in the IT industry as developers, we the people at Ezygen, experienced a lot of repetative work which takes a lot of our time and also end up loosing our interest due to the monotony.
+To help with this we have developed a tool(speedUp.jar).
+Using this tool you will be able to generate a copy of your code with the new values desired with minimal efforts and that too with just a single 'click'.

 # Requirement

-Your machine must have installed Java8.
+Your must have Java8 installed in your device.

-# Follow the steps to generate the copy of your work.
+# Follow the following simple steps to generate the copy of your work:-

 Step 1.
-Download speedUP from "https://github.com/shabi1978/speedUP.git".
+Download speedUP from "https://github.com/shabi1978/speedUP.git"

 Step 2.
 Unzip speedUP-main.

 Step 3.
-Copy "speedUP-main" in to C drive .
+Copy "speedUP-main" in your C drive .

 Step 4.
 Go to into "C:\speedUP-main\speedUP-main\configuration".